NicolasRenault/mi18n/README.md

 twoMi18n.translate("colour", "en-GB"); // Colour
 ```

-Now if you want to get a translation for a country that is not defined in the `translation object`, like `en-US`.
+Now if you want to get a translation for a country not defined in the `translation object`, like `en-US`.
 It will try to match the two first letters.

 ```js
 twoMi18n.translate("Color", "en-US"); // Color